-Customer agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
+Customer Agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
 Budget plans can be established at the following levels of the accounting structure in Oracle:

-- Appropriation/Fund (Based upon the customer's appropriation) - Apportionment (Based upon the apportionment schedule on the SF132) - Cost Center (Based upon the customer's internal budget plan) - Reporting Category (Based upon the customer's internal budget plan) - Project Code (Based upon the customer's internal budget plan) - Budget Object Code (Based upon the customer's internal budget plan)
+- Appropriation/Fund (Based upon the Customer's appropriation) - Apportionment (Based upon the apportionment schedule on the SF132) - Cost Center (Based upon the Customer's internal budget plan) - Reporting Category (Based upon the Customer's internal budget plan) - Project Code (Based upon the customer's internal budget plan) - Budget Object Code (Based upon the Customer's internal budget plan)

 Budget execution system controls can be set to prevent spending beyond the budget plan amount or allow spending over the budget plan amount at any level of the budget plan.
 Spending beyond the apportionment and appropriation levels (legal levels) are prohibited.
-Decisions on control settings that permit or prevent spending beyond other budget plan levels are made by the customer agency.
+System controls are designed to prevent the user from apportioning more than was appropriated, and allocating more than was apportioned.
+Decisions on control settings that permit or prevent spending beyond other budget plan levels are determined by the Customer Agency.
 System controls are applied at the fund level after passage of appropriation legislation and a high-level budget is loaded at the allocation level.
-Upon receipt and input of a detailed financial plan, controls will be established at a more detailed level if desired by the customer agency.
+Upon receipt and input of a detailed financial plan, controls are established at a more detailed level if desired by the Customer Agency.

-Budget execution settings are determined by the customer agency and set-up in Oracle by the CSB.
-System settings are reviewed with the customer agency on an annual basis.
-Budget plans are input into Oracle by ARC staff, based upon budget plans provided by customer agencies.
+Budget execution settings are determined by the Customer agency and set-up in Oracle by the CSB.
+System settings are reviewed with the Customer Agency on an annual basis.
+Budget plans are input into Oracle by ARC Staff and independently reviewed.